Hit By A Company Vehicle | Commercial Vehicle Accident Attorney

 What if the employee is driving a company car, but is using it for personal business at the time of the accident?
-The company owner of the car can still be found liable in this situation.
+The company owner of the car can still be liable in this situation.
 A car owner is required to use due care when allowing someone to drive the vehicle.
-If the company failed to check the employee’s driving record or should have known that the employee had medical or other conditions that impacted the operation of the vehicle, it can be found liable for negligent entrustment of the vehicle.
+However, if a company fails to check the employee’s driving record or should have known that the employee had medical or other conditions that impacted the operation of the vehicle, it can be found liable for negligent entrustment of the vehicle.

 Respondeat Superior Liability Explained

 The phrase respondeat superior is a Latin term that lawyers sometimes use.
-The term may be “translated” as:
+Essentially, the term translates means that if an employee:

 - Is at fault for an accident (or an incident); and